 - Articles should list each author’s contribution individually at the end; this section may also include contributors who do not qualify as authors.
 Please visit the ICMJE website for more information on authorship.

 - Any checklist and flow diagram for the appropriate reporting statement, e.g. STROBE (see below).

-- Any article that contains personal medical information about an identifiable living individual requires the patient’s explicit consent before we can publish it.
+- A patient consent form: any article that contains personal medical information about an identifiable living individual requires the patient’s explicit consent before we can publish it.
 We will need the patient to sign our consent form, which requires the patient to have read the article.
 This form is available in multiple languages.

-- Please provide a data sharing statement such as: “Technical appendix, statistical code, and dataset available from the Dryad repository, DOI: [include DOI for dataset here].
+- A data sharing statement, such as: “Technical appendix, statistical code, and dataset available from the Dryad repository, DOI: [include DOI for dataset here].